openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Note that the ECDH-KEMs described in this specification are not IND-CCA2 secure as standalone schemes.
 However, regarding the pre-quantum setting, it is argued in [BCD+24] that the construction ensures IND-CCA2 security under some Diffie-Hellman intractability assumption in a nominal group.
 Note that Curve25519 and Curve448 qualify as such {{ABH+21}}.

-### Domain separation and binding {#sec-fixed-info}
+### Domain separation and context binding {#sec-fixed-info}

 The `domSep` information defined in {{kem-key-combiner}} provides the domain separation for the key combiner construction.
-This ensures that the input keying material is used to generate a KEK for a specific purpose or context.
+This ensures that the input keying material is used to generate a KEK for a specific purpose.

-The algorithm ID, passed as the `algID` paramter to `multiKeyCombine`, binds the derived KEK to the chosen algorithm.
+The algorithm ID, passed as the `algID` parameter to `multiKeyCombine`, binds the derived KEK to the chosen algorithm.
+The algorithm ID identifies unequivocally the algorithm, the parameters for its instantiation, and the length of all artifacts, including the derived key.

 The input of the public keys into `multiKeyCombine` binds the KEK to the communication parties.
-The algorithm ID identifies unequivocally the algorithm, the parameters for its instantiation, and the length of all artifacts, including the derived key.

-This is in line with the Recommendation for ECC in Section 5.5 of [SP800-56A].
-Other fields included in the recommendation are not relevant for the OpenPGP protocol, since the sender is not required to have a key of their own, there are no pre-shared secrets, and all the other parameters are unequivocally defined by the algorithm ID.
+The input of the ciphertexts binds the KEK to the specific session.

 ## SLH-DSA Message Randomizer {#slhdsa-sec-cons}